yzerlaut/zinc-NMDA-modulation/README.md

 - we derive a model for the Zinc modulation of NMDAR -> see [description notebook](./description.ipynb)
 - we embed the implementation into a morphologically-detailed model of a mouse layer 2/3 pyramidal cell
 - we study the response to synaptic stimulation
+- we study multi-input integration in the
-- we analyze the import of *in-vivo*-like ongoing dynamics on the modulation of Zinc
+- we analyze the import of *in-vivo*-like ongoing dynamics on the modulation of Zinc --> see notebooks [Sensitivity_to_Background_Modulation](./Sensitivity_to_Background_Modulation.ipynb) and [Figure 5](./Figure5.ipynb).

 ## Scientific content